eguomin/diSPIMFusion/README.md

 - Deskewing: optionally for stage-scan data.
 - ROI cropping: to make the images initially aligned and/or more compact to save processing time and storage.
 - Maximum intensity projection (MIP).
-- 3D orentiation: SPIMB image rotation and interpolation.
+- 3D orentation: SPIMB image rotation and interpolation.

-It is supposed to work within Fiji that has ImageJ version 1.48c or later, on a PC with Windows 7 or 10 OS.
-Tested enveronment: Fiji(Life-Line version, 2013 July 15), Windows 7 and 10.
+This works within Fiji that has ImageJ version 1.48c or later, on a PC with Windows 7 or 10 OS.
+Tested environment: Fiji(Life-Line version, 2013 July 15), Windows 7 and 10.

 Depending on the microscope control software (Micro-Manager or LabVIEW) and the acquisition configuration, the preprocessing may vary and users may correspondingly need to customize their own code.

 ## Dual-view Image Fusion

-The fusion of the dual-view images mainly includes the image registartion and joint deconvolution, and is computational heavy.
+The fusion of the dual-view images mainly includes the image registration and joint deconvolution, and is computational heavy.
 So GPU-based parallel computing has been developed using C/C++ and CUDA, and compiled to console applications at the user level.
 Along with a few other macros/scripts, the applications are deployed as a ready-to-use portable package [diSPIMFusion](https://www.dropbox.com/sh/czn4kwzwcgy0s3x/AADipfEsUSwuCsEBg8P7wc4_a?dl=0), including:

-- 3D orentiation: image rotation and interpolation.
+- 3D orentation: image rotation and interpolation.
 - Image registration.
 - Joint deconvolution.
 - Maximum intensity projection (MIP): choices for 2D and 3D MIP.

-The `diSPIMFusion` package provides several options, either GUI interface or command line, to use the applications across Windows and Linux platforms.
+The `diSPIMFusion` package provides several options, either GUI interface or command line, for use across Windows and Linux platforms.
 It is suitalbe for processing images less than 4 GB (single volume after isotropizing the voxels, 16-bit) depending on the actual available GPU memory.
 For big images (single volume > 4 GB) such as cleared tissue data, users may refer to [the big data processing pipeline](https://github.com/eguomin/regDeconProject) in another GitHub repository.

 For source code of the `diSPIMFusion` package, please go to the GitHub repository: [microImageLib](https://github.com/eguomin/microImageLib).